n3ps/json-schema-to-jsdoc/readme.md

 - `descriptionPlaceholder: boolean` - If `false` and there is no `description` for the object `@property`, this will avoid a hyphen or even a space for `{description}` within `@property {name}{description}`.
 Defaults to `true`.
-- `emptyDescriptionLineBreak: boolean` - Whether to include an extra placeholder line when `autoDescribe` is `false` and the schema `description` is empty.
-Defaults to `true`.
+- `addDescriptionLineBreak: boolean` - Whether to include an extra placeholder line when `autoDescribe` is `false` and the schema `description` is empty.
+Defaults to `false`.
 - `hyphenatedDescriptions: boolean` - If `false`, will avoid adding an initial hyphen + space in the `{description}` portion of `@property {name}{description}` (will add a space, however, unless